 - Trauma.
 Several types of trauma — including motor vehicle accidents, motorcycle accidents, falls or bullet wounds — can result in brachial plexus injuries.

-Given enough time, many brachial plexus injuries in both children and adults heal with no lasting damage.
-But some injuries can cause temporary or permanent problems:
+Given enough time, many brachial plexus injuries in both children and adults heal with little if any lasting damage.
+But some injuries can cause temporary or permanent problems, such as:

 - Pain.
 This results from nerve damage and may become chronic.

 - Permanent disability.
 How well you recover from a serious brachial plexus injury depends on a number of factors, including your age and the type, location and severity of the injury.
-Even with surgery, some people experience permanent disability, ranging from weakness in the hand, shoulder or arm to paralysis.
+Even with surgery, some people experience permanent muscle weakness or paralysis.

 Although damage to your brachial plexus often can't be prevented, you can take steps to reduce the risk of complications once an injury has occurred: